calebsmith/gdi-intro-python/citycamp/slides/part1.md

 ###What is programming?</h3>

 * Teaching the computer to do a task
-* A program is made of one or more files of code, each of which solve part of the overall task
+* A program is made of one or more files of code
-* Programming code is human readable but also needs a form that the computer can run directly.
-This form is not human readable.
+* Programming code is human readable but also needs a form that the computer can run
 * Don't focus on what's "under the hood" for now.
 We will "drive the car" first
 @@@